dr-jam/GameplayProgramming/ProjectPitches.md

 Basic criteria:
 1 Give the pitch.
 2 Meet all of the requirements listed above
-3 Submit your slidedeck with presentation notes to the shared folder given to you via official course communication channels.
+3 Submit your slide deck with presentation notes to the shared folder given to you via official course communication channels.

 To do even better:
 * Make the pitch as close to 3 minutes as possible.
   * Productive use every second of the allocated to you.
-(If this were a pitch to a publisher, you would not want to waste a single second or direspect their time by take more than was grated.)
+(If this were a pitch to a publisher, you would not want to waste a single second or disrespect their time by taking more than was granted.)
 * Make slides that can stand on their own without relying on a lot of bullet points or text.
 * Slides should augment what you are saying and should not distract from it.
-* Do not be vague or shallow in your explainations in the pitch.
+* Do not be vague or shallow in your explanations in the pitch.
 * Tell a coherent story.
-* Presentation skills: fluid slide deliver, loud and clear speach, make eye contact with the audience, etc.
+* Presentation skills: fluid slide deliver, loud and clear speech, make eye contact with the audience, etc.
 * Practice :)
 * Integrate concepts from earlier in the course into your presented content.

 ## What is a Game Pitch?

-Game pitches come in a few formats: 1 sentence, 30 second, 2 minute, and ~5-15 minute visual presentations.
+Game pitches come in a few formats: 1 sentence, 30 seconds, 2 minutes, and ~5-15 minute visual presentations.
-The goal of a game pitch is to communicate the novel, exciting, and desirable aspects of your game design vision to particular audience.
+The goal of a game pitch is to communicate the novel, exciting, and desirable aspects of your game design vision to a particular audience.
-Basically, your task is to effectively commmunicate a value proposition.
+Your task is to effectively communicate a value proposition.
 Often, these audiences are producers, funders, juries, or some other people who are looking to find the best of many pitches.

 ## Key Features of a Good Pitch